"I create nothing. I own. We make the rules, pal."

 Andy Warhol would have done it.
 Even though Robert Hughes didn't rate Andy's intellect; at least Warhol was honest.

 Welcome to Art Gekko.
 Remember Gordon Gekko?
 He was the enviously-coiffed money suit played by Michael Douglas in Wall Street.
 A film made memorable by the 'Greed is good' mantra?
 Remember the "Lunch is for wimps" schtick as he does another deal to make the midday worth a half-million?
 It summed up the 80s to a lot of people.
-Corporate nasties sucking the fun and vagueness out of everyone's lives, and giving us Thomas Trump; humourless and stupidly rich and resembling Michael Douglas' creation perfectly.
+Corporate nasties sucking the fun and vagueness out of everyone's lives, and giving us Donald Trump; humourless and stupidly rich and resembling Michael Douglas' creation perfectly.

 Apart from the coiffure.
 Even his budget can't get him one good hair day.